 Now what?
 The world is huge, and you want to see as much of it as you can.
 Or do you?
 So many things come into play when planning an extended trip, especially if you’ve never done it before.

-One of the biggest mistakes people make when planning a RTW is planning to do too much.
+One of the biggest mistakes people make when planning is planning to do too much.

 If you’re traveling as a couple or with a friend, it gets trickier.
-Make sure you and your traveling partner discuss how quickly you want to be going.
+Make sure you and your traveling partner discuss how fast you think you want to move.
 And be sure to build in time to slow down and at least give yourself the opportunity to chill out for a bit, even if you think now that you won’t need to.

 If you’re a family, this is more important.
 Slow travel fits families perfectly, as kids (especially the littler ones) tend to get exhausted when trekking from hostel to bus to new city to new hostel to bus over and over again.
 You need to give yourselves a chance to breathe, so keep this all in mind when coming up with your itinerary.